Hamburger

 Germany

-This Real Estate Transfer Tax Act Amendment follows the Federal Ministry of Finances draft of May 8, 2019 and has essentially kept in line with it.
-According to the new law, RETT should be levied on (i) the transfer of German real estate, or (ii) the direct or indirect transfer of 90 percent or more of the interest in a partnership owning German real estate to new partners within 10 years, or (iii) the direct or indirect transfer of 90 percent or more of the shares in a corporation owning German real estate to new shareholders within 10 years, or (iv) the direct or indirect aggregation at the level of 1 shareholder or interest holder of 90 percent or more of the shares in a corporation or interest in a partnership owning German real estate.
+According to the RETT Act, RETT should be levied on (i) the transfer of German real estate, or (ii) the direct or indirect transfer of 90 percent or more of the interest in a partnership owning German real estate to new partners within 10 years, or (iii) the direct or indirect transfer of 90 percent or more of the shares in a corporation owning German real estate to new shareholders within 10 years, or (iv) the direct or indirect aggregation at the level of 1 shareholder or interest holder of 90 percent or more of the shares in a corporation or interest in a partnership owning German real estate.
 Furthermore, a transaction which has the effect that a taxpayer (directly or indirectly, or partly directly and partly indirectly) holds an economic participation of at least 90 percent in a company or partnership owning real property also triggers RETT.
 The tax rate ranges between 3.50 percent and 6.50 percent among the German federal states.
-Before the RETT reform, RETT was triggered upon the transfer of at least 95 percent of shares or interests in a partnership within 5 years.
+Before the RETT reform effective from July1, 2021, RETT was triggered upon the transfer of at least 95 percent of shares or interests in a partnership within 5 years.

 There are no other transfer taxes, capital duties or stamp duties.